 Licensing in Prince William County

-A real estate agent in Prince William County is an individual that is licensed by the Commonwealth of Virginia to be paid a commission on a real estate transaction.
-Real estate agents must pass a 40-hour course.
-Futhermore, the agent is required to pass with continuing education to stay informed about changes in real estate best practices, regulations and laws.
-Real estate agents are not permitted to work independently.
+A real estate agent in Prince William County is an individual who is licensed by the Commonwealth of Virginia to be paid a commission on a real estate transaction.
+Real estate agents begin with a 40-hour course.
+Additionally, the agent is required by the Commmonwealth to follow up with continuing education to stay informed about changes in real estate regulation.
+Real estate agents may not work independently.
 This means, agents must affiliate with a real estate broker.

 Types of Brokers